umass-cs-377/file-io-performance-lab/README.md

 - Which access pattern do you think will be faster, sequential or random?
 - How big do you expect the difference to be?

-Here’s a part of the snippet that we will run:
+For random access, please update the following part of the code.

 ```c
     size_t total_read = 0;